The Anderson Model of Burnout Prevention (AMBP™)

 Build sustainable high performance

-For Workplaces and Leaders
+For Workplaces and Leaders, the AMBP™ helps understand:

 The model makes invisible patterns visible.

-Using the Anderson Model of Burnout Prevention™, participants learn how to:
+Using the AMBP™, participants learn to:

-• Insights leaders and HR can bring into the workplace.
+Insights leaders can bring into their teams

 © Sophie Anderson 2026 | All rights reserved